Treats iron deficiency anemia (not enough iron in the blood) in patients with chronic kidney disease (CKD).

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to ferumoxytol or to any iron-containing products, if you have a condition called iron overload, or any type of anemia that is not caused by iron deficiency.
+You should not receive this medicine if you have had an allergic reaction to ferumoxytol or to any iron-containing products.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 - A nurse or other trained health professional will give you this medicine.